Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 The last digit of an account number that is calculated according to a predetermined formula and used to validate an account number.

 ## "Code 10" Authorization
-A merchant's or member's request for a "code 10" authorization is the merchant's or member's means of alerting its Authorizing Member that a suspicious transaction is occurring.
+A merchant's request for a "code 10" authorization is used to alert the authorization network (processor) that a suspicious transaction is occurring.

-## Common Carrier
-Government regulated organization that provides telecommunications services for public use such as ATandT, GTandE, ITT, MCI, SBS and Western Union.

 ## Conditioning
 The "tuning" or addition of equipment to improve the transmission characteristics or quality of a leased voice-grade line so that it meets specifications for data transmission.